Enter the

 Seasons/Availability

-Ume plums have a very short growing season, ripening in late spring and lasting through the beginning of summer.
+Ume plums have a very short growing season, appearing in the early spring and ripening in the late spring through the beginning of summer.

 Current Facts